raspberrypilearning/flappy-parrot/en/step_10.md

 --- challenge ---

-Can you add a high score to the game so that, in addition to the score for the current round, it keeps track of the highest score you've ever reached?
+Can you add a high score to the game so that, in addition to keeping track of score for the current round, it keeps track of the highest score you've ever reached?

 [[[generic-scratch-high-score]]]